vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vrang.md

     The value of the `<vrang.vro.integration>` is used to change the integration endpoint of Workflow Content Sources and other resources that point to that type of integration.
 If the property is missing a default name "embedded-VRO" will be used.

 #### Additional Parameters

+Additional parameters that can be passed as flags to the maven command, e.g. `mvn vra-ng:pull -Dbp.ignore.versions=true`.

 * `bp.ignore.versions` - ignores blueprint versioning  (refer to the *Blueprint Versioning* section).
 This option defaults to `false`.
 When dealing with blueprint development, you might want to set this to `true` in order to avoid unnecessary blueprint versions.

 <!-- Push Content Section -->
 {% include-markdown "../../assets/docs/mvn/push-content.md" %}

 #### Additional Parameters

+Additional parameters that can be passed as flags to the maven command, e.g. `mvn clean package -Dvrang.bp.release=true`.

 * `vrang.bp.release` - create a new version for already released blueprint (refer to the *Blueprint Versioning* section).
 This option defaults to `true`.
 When dealing with blueprint development, you might want to set this to `false` in order to avoid unnecessary blueprint versions.